hawkthorne/hawkthorne-client-lua/README.md

 		$ make maps

-8. Run the server
+8. Run the client

 		$ love src

-	A blue error message screen indicates the address was found, but we failed to establish a connection.
+	A blue error message screen indicates the address was found, but we failed to establish a connection with the port.
 	Seeing the top of a map currently isn't an indication of the ability to connect.

-	If you are testing a specific port, you can optionally pass that port using the --port option
+	If you are testing a specific address,port, you can optionally pass them through the commandline

-		$ love src --port=12345
+		$ love src --address="localhost" --port=12345

 Notes: